Independent Diplomat is a 501(c)(3) non-profit organisation supervised by the following board:

 Larry D. Johnson

-Adjunct professor at Columbia University’s School of Law; former deputy legal counsel for UN; served as the legal adviser for the International Atomic Energy Agency in Vienna; served as chef de cabinet, Office of the President of the International Criminal Tribunal for the former Yugoslavia in The Hague; formerly served in the United Nations Office of Legal Affairs.
-Previously taught at University of California School of Law and served as Visiting Professor of International Law at Fletcher School of Law and Diplomacy, Tufts University.
+Professorial Lecturer, Vienna Diplomatic Academy; former UN Assistant Secretary-General for Legal Affairs; served as the legal adviser for the International Atomic Energy Agency in Vienna; served as chef de cabinet, Office of the President of the International Criminal Tribunal for the former Yugoslavia in The Hague; formerly served in the United Nations Office of Legal Affairs.
+Previously taught at Columbia Law School, the University of California Davis Law School and the Fletcher School of Law and Diplomacy.
 Member of the Council on Foreign Relations and the New York City Bar Association.

 Alexander Moczarski